ruggeri/tech-notes/randos/physics/electrical-generation.md

 needs be driven to the field coils, whereas a large voltage will come off the armature.

+Please note that brushes are still used to make contact with the slip rings.
+Thus, this is not a brushless design.

 Source: https://electronics.stackexchange.com/questions/599265/does-alternator-self-excitation-require-rectification
 Source: https://www.youtube.com/watch?v=yhu3s1ut3wM